hkzlab/TK2000_Build_Notes/README.md

 ### Missing diodes in series with R69/R71

-The original schematic has the emitter of Q5 and Q6 connected to GND, while original boards (and the clone) have the base connected to -12V.
+The original schematic has the emitter of Q5 and Q6 connected to GND, while original boards (and the clone) have it connected to -12V.
-Original boards also introduce a protection diode in series with R69 and R71, which is not indicated in the clone's BOM.
+Original boards also introduce a diode in series with R69 and R71, which is not indicated in the clone's BOM.

 The direction indicated in the clone's schematic is also wrong, and the diode should be facing the other direction as the one presented.

-The diodes used here are probably zeners, possibly 12V.
+The diodes used here are probably zeners, possibly 11 or 12V.

 ![R69 and R71 with diode in series](pics/fixes/resistor_diodes.jpg)